What are Rich Snippets and How to Get Them?

 • Add all the required images (one image 1.200 pixels wide and having 800.000 pixels in total, and multiple high-resolution images with the aspect ratios of 16×9, 4×3, and 1×1).

-Local Pack rich results
+Local Pack rich snippets

 An example of a Local Pack rich result